-Our rural electrification exhibition in the Carlow County Museum is now open and will run until the end of February 2017.
-Admission is free.
+Our rural electrification exhibition in the Carlow County Museum ran until April 2017.

-The exhibition features original appliances and farm machinery from the 1940s to 1960s including the electric milking and butter machines photographed above.
+The exhibition featured original appliances and farm machinery from the 1940s to 1960s including the electric milking and butter machines photographed above.

 You can find out much more online about rural electrification in Carlow by clicking here.

-Carlow County Museum and Tourist Office is located on College Street in Carlow Town.
+Carlow County Museum and Tourist Office is located on College Street in Carlow Town, and admission is free.
 Click here to see location on google maps

 Sun & Bank Hol (Jun-Aug):